Bertha (TV series): Episodes and broadcast dates

-The first episode of Bertha premiered on BBC1 on 1 April 1985 at 3:55 pm after a 3:25 pm screening of Daffy Duck's Easter Special.
-Episodes 2-7 were shown over the following weeks, omitting the Easter and May Day holidays, and episodes 8–11 were first broadcast at the end of an autumn rerun.
+The first episode of Bertha premiered on BBC1 on 1 April 1985 at 3:55 pm after a 3:25 pm screening of Daffy Duck's Easter Show.
+Episodes 2-7 were shown over the following weeks, omitting the Easter and May Day holidays, and episodes 8–11 were first broadcast at the end of an Autumn rerun.
 The BBC did not comply with an ordered schedule for the airing of the programme, and the last two episodes premiered in 1986 during a repeat season at 1:45 pm and 1:30 pm.
-The series was regularly repeated on BBC1/2 until 1998.
+The series was regularly repeated on both BBC1 and BBC Two until 1998.

 List of episodes

 Merchandise

 Merchandise for the programme was, and is, very minimal.
 The merchandise listed are the only items that have been discovered.

 UK VHS and DVD releases

 On 13 July 1987, after the episodes were shown on TV, the BBC released one video of the show.